jpmorris/data_science_consultant_lessons/lectures/013-high_performance_computing/013-01-practical-hpc.md

 - **Hardware**: Use faster hardware.
 - **Profiling**: Identify the bottlenecks in your code.
 - **Tuning**: Optimize the code for the bottlenecks.

+## You may not want to do anything

+> "Premature Optimization is the root of all evil" -- Sir Tony Horae (via Donald Knuth)

+If your solution is meeting requirements, you should think hard about whether you want to try and speed things up.
+The caveat here is sometimes meet production requirements but the development cycle takes so long that it's worth speeding things up as you are iterating constantly through that cycle.

 ## Two major problems for AI/ML Engineers (and Data Scientists):